Serena survives Riske business to reach Wimbledon semis

 Having knocked out world number one Ash Barty in the last round and having spent over nine hours on court en route to the quarters - the longest path to the last eight of anyone since 2011 - Riske had shown a streak of pure Pittsburgh steel.

-But Williams, who is hunting down a record-equalling 24th Grand Slam singles title, is tennis tungsten, and recovered superbly from a brief wobble in which she lost the second set and fell a break behind in the third.
+But Williams, who is hunting down a record-equaling 24th Grand Slam singles title, is tennis tungsten, and recovered superbly from a brief wobble in which she lost the second set and fell a break behind in the third.

 “I just needed to fight,” said Williams.
 “She was not giving it to me.
 I needed to step up and take it.
 That’s what I had to do.”

-She eventually charged over the finish line after more than two hours on court, bringing up match point when Riske netted a forehand and completing the job with her 19th ace of the match to set up a clash with either Johanna Konta or Barbora Strycova.
+She eventually charged over the finish line after more than two hours on court, bringing up match point when Riske netted a forehand and completing the job with her 19th ace of the match to set up a clash with unseeded Czech Barbora Strycova, who beat Britain’s Johanna Konta in straight sets.

 While the women’s game is often exalted as being wildly unpredictable, Williams remains the exception to the rule and Tuesday’s win secured her a 37th Grand Slam semi-final appearance.